2D vs 3D Medical Animation: Which is right for your project?

 Making the Decision

-At Fusion Animation, we work with medical affairs professionals, biotech companies, and med comms agencies to determine the optimal approach for each project.
-Sometimes the answer is clear-cut; other times, a hybrid solution delivers the best results.
+As a specialist medical animation studio, we work with medical affairs professionals, biotech companies, and med comms agencies to determine the optimal approach for each project.
+Sometimes the answer is clear-cut; other times, a custom medical animation solution – whether hybrid or modular – delivers the best results.

 The key is starting with your communication objectives: What do you need your audience to understand, believe, or do after watching?
 The animation style should serve that goal, not the other way around.